The ‘Gospel’ is God’s Good News for everyone.

 Each of us can know whether we’re personally going to heaven or to hell, but we don’t know about the relationships others have with God now or may yet have with him before they die.

 Our role is to tell people about God’s Good News (see Topic 52), not to judge or condemn them.
-Jesus said that some people who’s lives are now highly regarded by society will end up in hell and some people who’s lives are now a total mess will end up in heaven.
+Jesus said that some people who’s lives are now highly regarded by society will end up experiencing hell and some people who’s lives are now a total mess will experience heaven.

 Our eternal destiny has nothing to do with how good we are, but it has everything to do with how good Jesus Christ is and with whether or not we acknowledge and appropriate the fact that he’s offered to be our substitute.